boa-dev/boa-dev.github.io/blog/2024-02-29-boa-release-18/index.md

 You can check the full list of changes [here][changelog], and the full information on conformance [here][conformance].

+This release also marks a major update to the design of our website!
+We're looking forward to adding some additional features to learn more about Boa and writing more blog posts about using Boa and breaking down implementation details in the future.
+Subscrive to our [RSS feed][feed] if you're interested in staying up to date!

 This big release was partly possible thanks to those who have [supported us](https://opencollective.com/boa).
 Thanks to funds we've received we have been able to renew our domain name, remunerate members of the team who have worked on the features released, and discuss the possibility of using dedicated servers